 A move beyond an IT help desk

-ServiceNow's workflow platform had its beginnings a few years ago when the company designed an IT service management application to help automate routine service desk tasks, such as picking up help desk tickets, assigning them to IT staff and tracking the resolution of the problem.
+ServiceNow's workflow platform had its beginnings a few years ago when the company designed an IT service management application to help automate routine service desk tasks, such as picking up help desk tickets, assigning them to IT staff and tracking the the problem.
 The goal was to build a business that would replace legacy on-premises IT service management applications, Murray said.

 The application won over enough IT shops that ServiceNow followed up with a discovery application to pull infrastructure information into a cloud-based CMDB that fed the IT service management application.